-Snails and other molluscs create through a process called biomineralization.
-Through a shell gland they secrete a organic matrix of proteins, carbohydrates and lipids which serves as a base for the hard mineral part of the shell.
+Snails and other molluscs create shells through a process called biomineralization.
+Through a shell gland, they secrete an organic matrix of proteins, carbohydrates and lipids that serves as a base for the hard mineral part of the shell.
 The mineral of the shell is made from calcium carbonate.

-Snails come in all shape, sizes and shells.
-From the middle-sized garden snail with a pale beige shell to the racy red, yellow and black stripes on the very rare red racer nerite snail, the snail’s shell is no mere body part.
+Snails come in all shapes, sizes and shells.
+From the middle-sized garden snail with a pale beige shell to the racy red, yellow and black stripes on the very rare red racer nerite snail, a snail’s shell is no mere body part.

-Ridiculous common names aside, with such dazzling diversity, it is but natural to ask the snails how do they make their shell?
-And what do they need it for?
+Ridiculous common names aside, with such dazzling diversity, it’s only natural to ask how snails make their shells… and also, what do they need it for?

-Considering snails can’t talk, we’ll just go on ahead and answer that for you.
+Considering that snails can’t talk, we’ll just go ahead and answer that for you.

 What Is A Snail’s Shell Made Of?

 Snails are gastropods that are part of the Phylum Mollusca.
-Many molluscans, almost a 100,000 living mollusc species, are characterised for having shells.
+Many molluscans, with almost 100,000 living mollusc species, are characterized for having shells.
 Along with snails, some other famous shelled molluscans are oysters, clams, the nautilus, and the ‘living fossil’ chiton.
-Some non-shelled molluscs are slugs (that are basically a bigger, shell-less version of the snail), octopuses and squids.
+Some non-shelled molluscs are slugs (basically a bigger, shell-less version of the snail), octopuses and squids.

 Molluscan shells are made of a lattice of different minerals and organic molecules.

-Mammalian bones are also composed of a matrix of minerals of calcium with the protein collagen.
-But, the shells of molluscs differ from bone in their type of minerals along with the sheer proportion of minerals in their shell.
+Mammalian bones are also composed of a matrix of minerals of calcium, along with the protein collagen.
+However, the shells of molluscs differ from bone in their type of minerals, along with the sheer proportion of minerals in their shell.

-The molluscan shell can have a mineral content anywhere between 95 to 99% per weight.
-The remaining 1 to 5% is organic.
+The molluscan shell can have a mineral content anywhere between 95 and 99% per weight.
+The remaining 1 to 5% is organic matter.
 This essentially makes the shells biologically made rocks!

-Walking on the beach, the average sea shells that you might pick up are calcium carbonate.
-Put those shells in vinegar and you’ll see them dissolve in an effervescent display (do try this at home!).
+Walking on the beach, the average sea shells you might pick up are calcium carbonate.
+Put those shells in vinegar and you can watch them dissolve in an effervescent display (try this at home!).

 This calcium carbonate comes in two varieties—calcite and aragonite.
 The difference between these two is stability.
-Calcite is the stable form of calcium carbonate while aragonite is metastable which means it is stable under normal conditions but will convert to the more stable calcite form.
+Calcite is the stable form of calcium carbonate, while aragonite is metastable, which means that it is stable under normal conditions, but can convert to the more stable calcite form.

 Interwoven between the minerals is protein.
-The protein gives strength, flexibility, and the light-weight quality of the shell.
-After all, snails can’t lug around heavy rocks on their back.
+That protein gives strength, flexibility, and the lightweight quality of the shell.
+After all, snails can’t lug around heavy rocks on their back!

-A organic part covers the hard mineral shell.
-Called the periostracum, it is made up of proteins, carbohydrates, and lipids (fats).
-This organic layer is said to protect the minerals of the shell from dissolving in water, especially acidic conditions.
+An organic layer covers the hard mineral shell.
+Called the periostracum, it is composed of proteins, carbohydrates, and lipids (fats).
+This organic layer is said to protect the minerals of the shell from dissolving in water, especially under acidic conditions.

-Making the shell begins before the snail is still developing in its tiny larval stage.
+Making the shell begins before the snail is fully grown, while it is still developing in its tiny larval stage.

 Process begins with the shell gland, a small invagination from which the ingredients to make the shell are secreted and structured.
-The gland is located in their mantle, a hard region in which all their organs are located.
+The gland is located in the mantle—a hard region where all their organs are located.

-First, an organic molecules layer is secreted which will become the future periostracum.
-This layer becomes the base on which the snails can perform biomineralization.
+First, an organic molecule layer is secreted, which will become the future periostracum.
+This layer becomes the base upon which the snails can perform biomineralization.

 The minerals are deposited on the organic matrix and slowly built upon.
-Some molluscs deposit aragonite on the inside of their shell while the outside is calcite.
+Some molluscs deposit aragonite on the inside of their shell, while the outside is composed of calcite.
 Some of the molluscs that do this have a holographic pearly shimmer.
 This inner part is called nacre or ‘mother of pearl’.
-The sheen comes from the crystal structure of aragonite which forms flat plates.
+The sheen comes from the crystal structure of aragonite, which forms flat plates.

-As the snail continues to grow, the shells begins to spiral around, creating the dome inside which they will reside.
-This spiralling can happen in two different directions – right handed spiralling or left handed spiralling.
-Some species can only spiral their shelling in one direction which can help researchers identify the animal.
+As the snail continues to grow, the shells begins to spiral around, creating the dome where they will reside.
+This spiraling can happen in two different directions – right-handed spiraling or left-handed spiraling.
+Some species can only spiral their shelling in one direction, which can help researchers identify the animal.

 The shell will continue to grow along with the snail (or mollusc).

-Each species of molluscs, including the variety of snails, have a slightly different approach to creating their shells.
-According to their habitats, land opposed to water or freshwater and seawater, the animals can adapt to their shells and their compositions (some molluscs are known to use heavy metals to replace calcium in their shells).
+Each species of molluscs, including the wide variety of snails, have a slightly different approach to creating their shells.
+According to their habitats, land vs. water or freshwater vs. seawater, the animals can adapt their shells and their compositions (some molluscs are even known to use heavy metals to replace calcium in their shells!).

-So, shells are definitely not a one size fits all.
+In other words, shells are definitely not a one-size-fits-all adaptation.

-Where Do Animals Get The Ingredients To Make Their Shells From?
+Where Do Animals Get The Ingredients To Make Their Shells?

-They absorb the ingredients from the water and food they eat.
+Molluscs absorb the essential ingredients from the water and food they eat.

-Minerals like calcium is largely sourced from the water around.
-For marine mollusc, there is a carbonate and bicarbonate supply that they can drink in.
+Minerals like calcium are largely sourced from the water around them.
+For marine molluscs, there is a carbonate and bicarbonate supply that they can drink in.

-For the land snails, the calcium comes from the water in the soil.
-Land snails prefer wet and humid conditions, which is probably why you’ll encounter an abundance of snails during the rainy months.
+For land snails, the calcium comes from the water in the soil.
+Land snails prefer wet and humid conditions, which is probably why you’ll encounter an abundance of snails during the rainier months of the year.